mtzfactory/nango/docs/docs/build-integrations/create-integration.md

 const slackMessage = `<your-name> implemented an integration from scratch 💪`;
 ```

 If you haven't already, get a Slack access token as detailed in the [Quickstart Guide](quickstart.md).
-This token is provided by us for the sake of this tutorial, but would otherwise belong toone of your users.
+This token is provided by us for the sake of this tutorial, but would otherwise belong to one of your users.
 With this token, we can tell Nango that a user has initiate a new connection with your Slack integration:
  ```typescript title="run-slack-notify.js"
 await nango.registerConnection('slack', 1, '<Slack-token-goes-here>', {});
 ```